weathertopper/budget-abacus/README.md

  - Transaction Hosts in Step 2 do not need to be the full names of the transaction hosts.
 Any unique substring will do.
  - Always `Update` one step before moving on.

+### TO FIX
+ - Be able to remove row from Step 4
+ - Show amounts in Step 4
+ - Angel's computer gets atob error (wth?)
+ - Need to merge CC & Credit statements